 Welcome to a big reading year!
 Your child’s reading skills are strong — and getting stronger.
-Third graders are still building decoding and fluency skills, but also learning to go deeper into the meaning of what they read.
-Another big step forward: expect your child to tackle new and challenging books, poetry, articles, and even online research with less assistance from adults than ever before.
+Third graders are learning to go deeper into the meaning of what they read.
+Also, expect your child to tackle new and challenging books, poetry, articles, and even online research with less assistance from adults than ever before.

 Decoding is the ability use patterns to figure out words and decipher their separate sounds.
-Fluency is the ability to read quickly and accurately, a skill that many third graders must hone to tackle more demanding, and exciting, novels, nonfiction books, poems, magazines, websites, and more.
-Third graders need to be able to identify and know the meaning of most common prefixes (e.g. dis- in disagree; re- in rebuild; un- in unfriendly) and simple suffixes (e.g. -able in agreeable or -less in homeless).
+Fluency is the ability to read quickly and accurately.
+Third graders need to learn the meaning of most common prefixes (e.g. dis- in disagree; re- in rebuild; un- in unfriendly) and simple suffixes (e.g. -able in agreeable or -less in homeless).
 They must also be able to decode dozens of multisyllabic words, such as pho-to-graph and est-i-mate, as well as read grade-level irregularly spelled words such as enough, especially, and confusion.

-When it comes to mastering what’s known as phonemic awareness — the understanding that spoken words are made up of individual sounds — your child should be able to read fairly accurately and fluently (not stumbling over too many words).
-The idea is that by using the decoding and fluency skills he’s worked on for years, your third grader will understand the text he’s reading and will be able to read the text out loud smoothly and with expression (not in the monotone reading so common in young children).
-Tip: It might take a few readings to get it right, which is just fine.
+Your child should be able to read fairly accurately and fluently (not stumbling over too many words).
+The idea is that by using the decoding and fluency skills he’s worked on for years, your third grader will understand the text he’s reading and will be able to read the text out loud smoothly and with expression (not in the monotone reading voice so common among young children).
+Tip: It might take your child a few read-throughs to get it right, which is just fine.

 Exploring fiction and nonfiction

 Third grade is the year of reading mastery.
 Under the Common Core, second and third grade reading is intertwined.
-Kids are expected to read different types of fiction and nonfiction — from poems and early literature to science and technical texts (think charts and glossaries).
-The big difference for third graders is the expectation that, when tackling fiction and nonfiction, your child should be reading text geared toward the high end of grade 3 independently, with expression and understanding — and without much help from adults.
+Kids are expected to read different types of fiction and nonfiction — from poems and early literature to science and technical texts (e.g. charts and glossaries).
+The big difference for third graders is the expectation that, when tackling fiction and nonfiction, your child should be reading text geared toward the high end of grade 3 independently, with expression, understanding, and without much help from adults.

-With Common Core, there’s an emphasis on kids learning from every book they read and relating that information to what they already know.
-Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, passage, or book read, there’s a main point, message, and a few key facts that your child learns, relates to what they already know, and “banks” for future use.
+Your third grader should be learning from every book she reads and relating that information to what she already knows.
+Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, or book she reads, there’s a main point, message, and a few key facts that your child learns, relates to what she already knows, and “banks” for future use.

 What might building knowledge look like?
-It’s your third grader retelling another culture’s myth or folktale such as the Native American myth How Mosquitos Came To Be, by heart — and being able to tell you the story’s main message afterward.
+It’s your third grader retelling the Native American myth How Mosquitos Came To Be by heart and being able to tell you the story’s main message afterward.
 Or when third graders tackle Sarah, Plain and Tall, they should understand how Sarah affected Papa, Anna, and Caleb differently and how each character changed over the course of the book.
 Your child should be able to distinguish the narrator’s, each character’s, and their own personal point of view, too.
 Third graders also start to realize how chapter books — and others texts — are organized, with stories unfolding paragraph by paragraph, one chapter after the next.
 When it’s time for Skylark, book two in the series, third graders should become adept at comparing not just how the two stories are similar and different — but how all four characters feel, change, and grow over the course of the two tales.

 Show me the evidence!